MEMBER, bOARD OF DIRECTORS

 She holds a Bachelor of Arts in Russian Language and Literature from Swarthmore College, and a Master of Arts in Law and Diplomacy from the Fletcher School at Tufts University.

-Sarah has lived and worked in Europe, Asia, and the United States, and currently resides in Estes Park, Colorado with her husband and two children.
+Sarah has lived and worked in Europe, Asia, and the United States.
+As of September 2020, she resides in the Philadelphia area with her husband and two children.

 Board of Directors